 Managing behavioural addictions

 Rehab itself will help to educate and treat clients through behavioural addictions.
-However, as addictions will be driven by emotional responses, it’s vital that management is in place, as such emotions can resurface.
+However, as emotional responses drive addictions, management must be in place, as emotions can resurface.

 Depending on personal needs and addiction types, a wealth of confidential support and treatment is available to guide clients through behavioural addiction recovery.